-Consumers of the future
+They’re the consumers of the future

-Students are set to become the high earners and business decision-makers of the future.
-In 2018, working-age graduates were earning an average of £34,000, compared to £24,000 for non-graduates.
-If you want a head start with the next generation of successful young professionals, you need to nurture the college target market to get current students on board.
+As of last year, working-age graduates were earning an average of £38,500 – a massive £11,500 more than working-age non graduates.
+If you want a head start with the next generation of successful young professionals, you’ll need to nurture the college target market, and get current students on board.

 The time is now

 They will be making purchases in certain categories for the first time and setting up new accounts with service providers.
 Win over a student with an exclusive marketing promotion and you could have them as a customer for decades to come.
-85% of students say that the experience they have with a brand during their time at university is likely to influence where they shop or what they buy in the future.
+In fact, 85% of students say that the experience they have with a brand during their time at university is likely to influence where they shop or what they buy in the future.

 Discounts make a difference

 In a competitive and over-saturated market, standing out is critical.

 Did you know that 83% of students say that if a retailer offers a student discount they are more likely to shop there?

 Providing a student discount can give your brand an edge over your competitors for the student market, who may not have recognised the value of tapping into the student demographic.